 Of course, the more money you spend, the less you need to worry about wear and tear, maintenance, and part replacement in the future.
 But you should try to find some golden middle.

-If you can’t afford a new bike, you can find a used online for a pretty low price.
+If you can’t afford a new bike, you can find a used one online for a pretty low price.
 You might need to put some work into tidying it up, but it will probably get the job done.
+Another alternative is Walmart kids’ bikes that are usually affordable and get the job done.

 You should also consider that kids usually outgrow bikes in a few years max, so it doesn’t make a lot of sense to spend a lot of money, even though kids’ bikes have good resale value.